hdescottes/GdxGame/README.md

 - FadeIn effect not working when transition [menu &#8594; game]
 - Drag and drop selection issue on item's render (items are far from mouse when picking them)
 - Reset position when gameover is not properly set (should be at the beginning of the current zone)
+<br> &#8594; the reset is not properly set when you directly spawn in the zone (the position is set on this spawn instead)

 -------
 ## To improve